Last updated on October 25th, 2018

 Why and How You Should Use Them

 There are plenty of benefits to using target pasters.
 So much so, that it’s probably my biggest non-self-evident tip for new shooters in the gear department.
 As far as advantages go, here are a few.

 They help you become a better shooter

-Shooting is an expensive sport, so making every shot counts matter.
+Shooting is an expensive sport, so making every shot count matters.
 If you can’t tell where your last round impacted, you can’t tell if you flinched, jerked the trigger or made any other mistake.